Urticaria and Its Homeopathic Treatment

-Urticaria, also known as nettle rash or hives, is characterized by recurring itchy skin, rash, or wheals on any part of the body caused due to allergic or non-allergic factors.
+Urticaria, also known as nettle rash or hives, is characterized by recurring itchy skin, rash, or wheels on any part of the body caused due to allergic or non-allergic factors.
 The discomfort caused by urticaria and its unpredictable occurrence can interfere with the patient’s sleep, daily activities, and work or school performance.

 In many cases of urticaria, the cause is not known which is also frustrating for the patients.
 But, a proper systematic treatment approach can provide significant relief to the patients.

 The name urticaria comes from the Latin word and it signifies ‘nettle’.
-The word ‘Urtica’ is derived from the Latin word ‘uro’, which meaning ‘to burn’.
+The word ‘Urtica’ is derived from the Latin word ‘uro’, which means ‘to burn’.

-The eruptions or hives are red and raised above the skin with intense itching, local warmth and, sometimes, cause burning of the affected part.
+The eruptions or hives are red and raised above the skin with intense itching, local warmth, and sometimes, cause burning of the affected part.
 The eruptions vary in size and tend to recur.
 They remain for a variable period, ranging from a few seconds to hours.
-In a few patients, urticaria or hives appear once in a day, while some patients experience it many times in a day.
+In a few patients, urticaria or hives appear once a day, while some patients experience it many times a day.
 Some patients get one or two eruptions, and a few patients suffer from hives all over the body.

-In urticaria, wheals or hives appear and disappear repeatedly and tends to recur.
+In urticaria, wheals or hives appear and disappear repeatedly and tend to recur.
 It affects around 20%-25% of people, at some point in time in their life.
 Urticaria can be acute, chronic, or recurrent.

 Acute Urticaria: If hives or urticaria lasts less than six weeks, it is known as acute urticaria.
 It is mostly caused due to allergens, such as certain food articles, medications, infection, insect bites, or internal disease.